 Medical Delivery – Primary usage in underdeveloped countries

-Drones can be used to quickly assess damage after a natural disaster, locate survivors, and deliver emergency supplies.
+Drones will quickly assess damage after a natural disaster, locate survivors, and deliver emergency supplies.
 This information can help relief efforts to be more efficient and effective.

 The healthcare industry is another promising market for drone services.
-Drones can be used to transport medical supplies, conduct aerial surveys of medical facilities, and even provide telemedicine services.
+Drones transport medical supplies, conduct aerial surveys of medical facilities, and even provide telemedicine services.

 Search and rescue.

-Drones can be used to search for missing persons in difficult-to-reach areas like mountains or forests.
+Drones can search for missing persons in difficult-to-reach areas like mountains or forests.
 The drone’s camera can provide invaluable information about the terrain, which can help rescuers to find their way.

 As drone technology continues to evolve, there will be significant opportunities to develop new drone business ideas.
-If you’re starting a drone business, this is a great time to get started.
+This is a great time to start.